MicrosoftDocs/azure-devops-docs/docs/pipelines/test/ui-testing-considerations.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-When running automated tests in the CI/CD pipeline, you may need a special configuration in order to run UI tests such as Selenium, Appium or Coded UI tests.
-This topic describes the typical considerations for running UI tests.
+When running automated tests in the CI/CD pipeline, you may need a special configuration in order to run UI tests such as Selenium, Appium, or Coded UI tests.
+This article describes the typical considerations for running UI tests.